Debian Linux Initial Setup Guide

 - Install fail2ban SSH intrusion software, using default settings

-- enable fail2ban on computer bootsudo systemctl start fail2ban
+sudo apt install fail2ban- install the softwaresudo systemctl enable fail2ban- enable fail2ban on computer bootsudo systemctl start fail2ban- start the fail2ban service

 - Setup key-based SSH login